-Various Ceramics from PIXE; -; s

-(13) Buddhist sites INAA
+Ceramics from PIXE; -; s Buddhist sites INAA

-in India
+Buddhis in India

+and were in good agreement.
+The LIBS analysis was only quasi-non-destructive in this example.
 Sample was pulverised and then 300 mg mixed with graphite powder and pressed to form a pellet prior to PIXE analysis.
 Reference materials IAEA SL-1 and IAEA SL-3 used for method validation.
 Results also compared with those obtained using INAA.
 Good agreement obtained.
 Cluster analysis of data identified two groups of samples.
-Similar grouping had previously been identified by archaeologists using physical characteristics.
+Similar grouping had previously been identified by archaeologists using precision.